The BoRG-$JWST$ Survey: Abundance and Mass-to-light Ratio of Luminous $z=7-9$ Galaxies from Independent Sight Lines with NIRSpec: Comparison to Theoretical Models

 \section{Comparison to Theoretical Models}

 Here we compare our derived UVLFs from BoRG-\jwst\ to the prediction of various theoretical models and simulations.
 Figure \ref{theo-lf} shows our observations compared to the models discussed below.

-The observed UVLF from BoRG-\jwst\ at $z\sim8$ and $z\sim9$ agree with the analytical model by \citet{mason_brightest_2023} that consider the halo formation and variations in star formation efficiency with dust attenuation more favorably than without dust.
-This is similarly observed with the analytical models by \citet{yung_semi-analytic_2019} (including dust attenuation) and \citet{yung_are_2024} (no dust). \citet{shen_impact_2023} investigates the impact of UV radiation variations in star formation efficiency on the UVLF, highlighting the need for models to include stochastic star formation events.
-Our observations are best explained in both redshift bins with a UV scatter $\sigma_{\mathrm{UV}}= 1.0 - 2.0$ (grey shaded region). \citet{shen_early_2024} further investigates the enhanced UV variability dependent on halo mass; we show the relation for $\sigma_{\mathrm{UV}}= 0.75$ at M$_{\rm halo} \sim 10^{10.5}$ M$_\odot$ that nicely agree with our observations, more favorably for the conservative lower limits from spectroscopically confirmed galaxies alone.
-The bursty star formation models from \citet{sun_bursty_2023,gelli_impact_2024} further agrees with our observations at both redshift bins. \citet{cueto_astraeus_2024} incorporates different star formation histories and initial mass functions (IMFs) following a Salpeter IMF \citep{salpeter_luminosity_1955} and an evolving IMF.
+The observed UVLFs from BoRG-\jwst\ at $z\sim8$ and $z\sim9$ agree with the analytical models by \citet{mason_brightest_2023} that consider the halo formation and variations in star formation efficiency with dust attenuation more favorably than without dust.
+This is similarly observed with the analytical models by \citet{yung_semi-analytic_2019} (including dust attenuation) and \citet{yung_are_2024} (no dust). \citet{shen_impact_2023} investigate the impact of UV radiation variations in star formation efficiency on the UVLF, highlighting the need for models to include stochastic star formation events.
+Our observations are best explained in both redshift bins with a UV scatter $\sigma_{\mathrm{UV}}= 1.0 - 2.0$ (gray shaded region). \citet{shen_early_2024} further investigates the enhanced UV variability dependent on halo mass; we show the relation for $\sigma_{\mathrm{UV}}= 0.75$ at M$_{\rm halo} \sim 10^{10.5}$ M$_\odot$ which nicely agrees with our observations, more favorably for the conservative lower limits from spectroscopically confirmed galaxies alone.
+The bursty star formation models from \citet{sun_bursty_2023,gelli_impact_2024} further agree with our observations at both redshift bins. \citet{cueto_astraeus_2024} incorporate different star formation histories and initial mass functions (IMFs) following a Salpeter IMF \citep{salpeter_luminosity_1955} and an evolving IMF.
 For these cases, the models that do not include dust attenuation better agree with our observations.

 We also compare to the SIMBA-EoR simulations using the 50 Mpc/h resolution and including dust attenuation \citep{jones_simba-eor_2024}.
 Although these simulations do not predict the UVLF at the bright-end (M$_{UV} <-20$) at $z\sim8-9$, the prediction at dimmer magnitudes would suggest an underestimation to our data if the trend continues at brighter magnitudes.
-Finally, we compare to the Durham semi-analytic galaxy formation model ``GALFORM'' by \citet{lu_comparison_2024} that explore different scenarios of dust attenuation based on metallicity ($Z$) and opacity ($\tau$).
+Finally, we compare to the Durham semianalytic galaxy formation model ``GALFORM'' by \citet{lu_comparison_2025} that explore different scenarios of dust attenuation based on metallicity ($Z$) and opacity ($\tau$).
 They also explore a Kennicut IMF \citep{kennicutt_rate_1983} and a top-heavy IMF model.
 The GALFORM models present a rapid evolution of the UVLF and understimate our results at the bright end (M$_{UV} <-21$).